miker704/Strife/patches.md

       - In the add friends page changed the header title of Other Places to Find Friends to Other Places to Make Friends.
       - In the add friends page the search bar to enter a users $TR!F3 tag the place holder is changed from "Username#0000" to "Enter a Username#0000" and the bar is no longer prefilled with "Username#0000" in the state.
+    - Fixed background colors of dm server navbar , dm server header navbar, textarea, dmMembers list, highlighting of dmservers and dmServer members.
+    - Fixed background colors of server nav bar and user nav bar.

+    - Added users online status of the Dm Server Headder nav bar for one to one dmserver chat rooms.

 ### Other Changes